Last Updated on October 15, 2021 by Larissa

 The funky Left Bank atmosphere attracts primarily locals—unlike similar neighborhoods in Prague or Paris where English and German speakers dominate—Romanian is the language most often overheard.
 As the city sees increased international tourism in the next few years this vibe may disappear, but for now it still feels like visiting “Old World” Europe.

 Four decades of communist rule left an indelible mark on the city, yet Bucharest is assimilating that part of its past into the capitalist present.
-It is impossible to miss the Parliament Building, a brooding hulk of marble perched imposingly on a hill at the western end tip of Bulevardul Unirii (Reunification Boulevard).
+It is impossible to miss the Parliament Building, one of the 25 most unique places to visit in Romania.
+It’s a brooding hulk of marble perched imposingly on a hill at the western end tip of Bulevardul Unirii (Reunification Boulevard).